2023 Burning Man Packing List: Don’t Forget These Items

 - Sunglasses.
 It’s very bright at the Burn, and having sunglasses for both day and night is very helpful.
 I lost a bunch of glasses my first year, so now I just bring cheaper sunglasses that I would not mind losing.

+VI.
 Staying Clean and Organized

 - Towels: These microfiber towels are good companions to have around.
+It’s also helpful to have toilet paper and paper towels if that is not provided by your camp.

 - Ziplock bags: Since everything gets dusty at the Burn, I pack all of my clothes in large Ziplock bags.
 It’s one of the most important things you can do to stay organized and ensure that your week’s worth of clothing and other items don’t get covered in dust.